-Women who undergo routine mammograms at Mayo Clinic Health System in La Crosse have the latest diagnostic technology available to them — digital mammography.
+Women who undergo routine mammograms in La Crosse, Wisconsin, have the latest diagnostic technology available to them: digital mammography.

 The radiologist can view and manipulate the images on high-resolution computer monitors that enhance visualization of the structures within the breast tissue.
 They also can adjust brightness, contrast, and zoom in on specific areas to help detect small calcifications, masses and other changes that may be signs of early cancer.

 This X-ray technology decreases the amount of radiation you receive and improves image quality.
 It allows breast tissue to be viewed in individual segments, giving greater detail for doctors to evaluate glandular tissue, which decreases your chance of getting a call to come back for another screening to confirm findings.

 Digital mammography feels identical to conventional screening from a patient's perspective, though you may notice shorter exam times.
 Digital images are also easily stored and transferred electronically, eliminating the dependency on one set of original films, which can be misfiled or lost in transit.

 View a video demonstrating how digital breast tomosynthesis, also known as 3D mammography, allows breast tissue to be viewed in individual slices:

 Not all treatments, tests and services are available at all Mayo Clinic Health System locations.
 Check with your preferred location in advance.